Discrete Diffusion-Based Model-Level Explanation of Heterogeneous GNNs with Node Features: Evaluation

 \subsection{Experiment on Feature Selection}

-We conduct feature selection experiments for varying numbers of selected features (2, 4, 8, 50 for \textsc{DBLP} and 2, 5, 10, 3066 for \textsc{IMDB}) using Variance Threshold (see Table~\ref{tab:table-evaluation-feature-selection}) and top $k$ frequent feature selection methods.
-For both feature selection methods, we obtain good explanation graphs for a large feature size of 50 using DiTabDDPM for \textsc{DBLP}.
+In Table~\ref{tab:table-evaluation-feature-selection}, we select varying numbers of features (2, 4, 8, 50 for \textsc{DBLP} and 2, 5, 10, 3066 for \textsc{IMDB}) using Variance Threshold.
+As an alternative, Table~\ref{tab:table-additional-frequency} in the Appendix reports results using the top $k$ most frequent features as a selection method.
+Irrespective of the feature selection method, we obtain good explanation graphs, for example, with 50 features using DiTabDDPM on \textsc{DBLP}.